 The second session included a panel of media experts – with over 200 years of combined experience.
 Panel members discussed preferred ways to receive information in an emergency, social media best practices and how to provide the best information on a tight deadline.

 “I was very grateful for the opportunity to meet so many PIO’s from government and industries across the Tristate.
 In a business always facing another deadline, we don’t often get the chance to build relationships that can ultimately make all our jobs a little easier.
 This was time well spent!”

 Brian Combs, Morning News Anchor and Assistant News Director for 700 WLW said, “I was very grateful for the opportunity to meet so many PIO’s from government and industries across the Tristate.
 In a business always facing another deadline, we don’t often get the chance to build relationships that can ultimately make all our jobs a little easier.
 This was time well spent!”

 Lastly, attendees were able to practice their communications skills in a mini-exercise ran by Emily Johnson, Community Outreach Specialist from Hamilton County, where participants could plan for key messages and audiences during a flooding event.
 Key takeaways from attendees included how local media and first responders communicate in a crisis and understanding the best means of communication when working with individual media professionals.

-Senior Manager of External Relations and emcee of the Media Summit, Christa Hyson said, “Due to the success of this year’s event, attendees have requested that the Media Summit become a yearly event!
+Senior Manager of External Relations at The Health Collaborative, and emcee of the Media Summit, Christa Hyson said, “Due to the success of this year’s event, attendees have requested that the Media Summit become a yearly event!
 I am always excited to host events that provide value and create necessary relationships to create safer and well-connected communities.”
 Expanding the scope of networks and practicing key communication skills is just one of the many ways The Health Collaborative continues to improve the health and safety of our region.
-Be on the look out for information later this year on Media Summit: 2020.
+Be on the lookout for information later this year on Media Summit: 2020.